fmalina/revisions-blocl/activism/reinventingorganizations.md

 reservoir of trust among colleagues.

 In hierarchical organizations, managers are responsible for delivering the numbers.
 Their area of responsibility is their turf.
-Just as they won’t mess with somebody else’s business, other managers had better stay out of theirs.
+Just as they won't mess with somebody else’s business, other managers had better stay out of theirs.

 But in a self-managing organization, people have roles, not turfs, and no one